fredericjacquet2/Finance-transfo-course/slides/2_Leveraging the Business Partner Finance.md

 - A finance function closer to the business ("business partner finance")
 - A finance function closer to technology (IT/ BI / EPM... )
-- À finance function Master of the Data
+- A finance function Master of the Data
 - Predictive rather than reactive

 ----

 > QUOTE by Accenture (" Finance 2020 ")

 "Finance is doing things that it never could before thanks to digital technologies.
-End-to-end multi-dimensional data access is enabling total visibility into both enterprise and customer data.
-The result?
 The finance organization will evolve from an expense control, spreadsheet-driven accounting and reporting center, into a predictive analytics powerhouse that creates business value.
 Tomorrow’s digital finance organization deals in analytics and forward-looking decisions to create value and manage risk.
 It shifts traditional accounting and processing to cross-functional integrated business services models that use robotic process automation.
 It trades reporting the past for predicting the future."

 ----